SUZANNE B GIBBS

 My passion, love and enthusiasm for Art began as a toddler surrounded by my father’s wooden and metal sculptures, paintings and drawings.
 This was later enhanced by childhood visits to the famous London art galleries and museums.
 My sketchbook is like the addition of the modern phone; my personal way of recording, realising and responding to the world around me.
 As with most artists, drawing is often the beginning of my creative process.

 I am very fortunate to be able to paint in both England and in the USA.
-Following the tragic wildfires of Northern California, last year I put together a solo 3 month art exhibition and raised thousands of dollars for its victims.
+Following the tragic wildfires of Northern California, in 2019 I put together a solo 3 month charitable art exhibition and again in 2022

 (see Carr Fire Exhibition)